Update: In this video, I refer to Success Academy. For a list of current courses and training, go here: https://eventplanningblueprint.com/courses

-Even in friendships that end, for whatever reason, maybe they’re not supportive, it’s the same idea, so unfortunately, it’s a fact of life.
+Even in friendships that end, for whatever reason, maybe they’re not supportive, it’s the same idea, so, unfortunately, it’s a fact of life.
 I would walk away and find positive people.

-I focus my energy and efforts on finding the people who are supportive and who do want to help me, which brings up: community.
+I focus my energy and efforts on finding the people who are supportive and who do want to help me, which brings up: the community.
 I hear that a lot and it is a concern for new event planners.
 We created Boost Your Event Business because we’re you need support and we’re very supportive!
 I’m going to be totally frank with you.
 If you’re the type of person who is negative, please don’t join Boost Your Event Business.

 I want to help people who want to be helped and we have a really supportive community with amazing people in the group who are go-getters.
 About 90% of them are working a day job, but we have this amazing community so that people aren’t talking down to each other.

 We’re learning from each other and, I must be honest, I learn just as much from the people in our community as they do from me.
-Different things, but it’s very much a give and take type of scenario.
+Different things, but it’s very much a give-and-take type of scenario.

 Why You Shouldn’t Do It ALL!

 I know you have a lot of options.
 You have a ton of options!
 Maybe even too many options and it can feel completely overwhelming.
-Whether it’s another courses and you’re trying to make a decision about which one to pick, or it’s feeling like what I must have a complete website that’s beautiful and perfect.
+Whether it’s another course and you’re trying to make a decision about which one to pick, or it’s feeling like I must have a complete website that’s beautiful and perfect.

-I need to have marketing materials that are stellar, but they cost a lot of money I need to be an expert in all social media – Facebook and YouTube and Facebook Live and Twitter and LinkedIn and the list goes!
+I need to have marketing materials that are stellar, but they cost a lot of money I need to be an expert in all social media – Facebook and YouTube and Facebook Live and Twitter and LinkedIn and the list goes on!
 It’s just not true.
 You don’t and I don’t recommend that you do that because you can’t be an expert in all of those areas.